Latin Grammys 2022: See who won - KESQ

 By Marysabel Huston-Crespo, CNN

-Puerto Rican rapper and singer Bad Bunny leads in nominations going into the event with ten nods, including album of the year.

-Rauw Alejandro and Rosalia have eight nominations.
-Christina Aguilera, Jorge Drexler follow with seven each.

 A list of nominees in several top categories follows below.
-Winners will be indicated in bold.
-A complete list of 22 categories can by found here.
+The winners are indicated in bold.

 Record of the year